Skip to main content

 Executive Editor

-The University of Chicago Press has published influential books in science studies for well over fifty years, and for the past fifteen I have enjoyed the privilege of continuing this tradition and taking it forward.
+The University of Chicago Press has published influential books in science studies for well over fifty years, and for over fifteen years I have enjoyed the privilege of continuing this tradition and taking it forward.
 I believe that many of the most important problems and opportunities in today’s technical and scientific worlds arise from domains examined in the history, philosophy, and social studies of science, including technology, and the physical, human, life, medical, and ecological sciences.
 Books about science have the potential to reveal its nature and potential in transformative ways—for example, when authors bring to bear the lenses of gender and sexuality, race, and disability studies.
 I welcome ambitious book proposals and new manuscripts that do this for a variety of audiences, including general readers, specialists, and students.

 I look for books that excite, tell stories, and explain our world—past and present—in ways that open eyes, change minds, and push the boundaries of our collective knowledge.
 I also encourage contributions to three Press series: Oceans in Depth, a new initiative with Katharine Anderson and Helen Rozwadowski; science.culture, a trade series edited by Adrian Johns and Joanna Radin; and Synthesis, a wide-ranging series in the history of chemistry, broadly construed.